4 Excellent Career Options to Pursue After Real Estate School

 Other facts to keep in mind include the following:

 - A valuable education in this field will usually cover a wide variety of relevant subjects such as real estate law, economics, finance, marketing, market analysis, customer service, and ethical issues.
 Ashford University is just one example of a school that offers a comprehensive real estate program, and it's even online.

-- Real estate agents and brokers often earn most of their income from commissions on property sales.
-And they frequently specialize in selling either residential or commercial properties.
+- For a real estate agent, commission is generally the main source of income.
+Like agents, brokers also frequently earn most of their income from commissions on property sales.
+Agents and brokers often specialize in selling either residential or commercial properties.

 - The term REALTOR® is a registered trademark of the National Association of REALTORS® (NAR).
 So it is not interchangeable with the term real estate agent.
 The main difference is that REALTORS® are licensed agents or brokers who are members of the NAR and subscribe to that organization's strict code of ethics.